PreAngel/pre-angel.com/docs/_posts/2025-12-05-42-degrees-at-dawn-architecting-a-life-with-ai.md

 ---
-title: "42 Degrees at Dawn – Architecting a Life with AI"
+title: "42 Degrees at Dawn: Architecting a Life with AI"
 excerpt: "A biography written by ChatGPT for Huan Li—architecting a life he can understand, maintain, and love with the same care he brings to his best systems."
 author: huan-li
 category: biography